Pranshula/Netflix_clone/README.md

 # Netflix_clone
-Netflix front page created using HTML,CSS AND JAVASCRIPT
+Netflix homepage created using HTML,CSS AND JAVASCRIPT